josh-yang92/denoise_audio/README.md

 # denoise_audio
-denoising a .wav audio file using fft
+denoising a .wav audio file using fft.

+some codes were adopted from: https://realpython.com/python-scipy-fft/

 ## usage
 ### 1. install dependencies listsed in the requirements.txt